Pre-Flight Checklist for PPK Scans #

 - Ensure drone is static before recording to ensure IMU settles for alignment.

-You are now ready to mount the RESEPI on the drone and take off for the mission.
+You are now ready to take off for the mission.

 A clear demonstration of preparing the RESEPI for a mission and recording data is shown in the video posted below.